harej/reports_bot/README.md

     ./run --help

-If you prefer to use `reportsbot` as a regular Python package and execute task files at arbitrary locations, you can use this command, which supports the same arguments as `./run`:
+The `./run` script ensures that it is running under the user that owns the `config` directory, and tries to set its user ID if not.
+This allows you to add tasks to `reportsbot`'s crontab as well as run one-off jobs with `sudo ./run`, while keeping everything clean.
+If you prefer to use `reportsbot` as a regular Python package and execute task files at arbitrary locations, you can use this syntax, which supports the same arguments as `./run`:

     python3 -m reportsbot.cli full/path/to/task.py
+    python3 -m reportsbot.cli --help

 # Tasks